SMA RF Connectors Guide: Types, Structure, and Uses Explained

 High-Frequency

-Our product lineup supports high-frequency applications, ranging from DC to 18 GHz, with test cables available for use up to 26.5 GHz.
+Our standard product lineup guarantees reliable performance from DC up to 18 GHz.
+For next-generation systems, we also provide precision high-frequency test cables and specialized connectors certified for use up to 26.5 GHz.

 High-Frequency Test Cables